tigera-cs/Calico-Foundation-no-CNI/3.1-kubernetes-services-part1/README.md

 ```
 Chain KUBE-SVC-OIQIZJVJK6E34BR4 (1 references)
  pkts bytes target     prot opt in     out     source               destination
+    0     0 KUBE-MARK-MASQ  tcp  --  *      *      !10.48.0.0/16         10.49.213.58          /* yaobank/summary:http cluster IP */ tcp dpt:80
     0     0 KUBE-SEP-3XJTYYRQCZK5MWPC  all  --  *      *       0.0.0.0/0            0.0.0.0/0            /* yaobank/summary:http */ statistic mode random probability 0.50000000000
     0     0 KUBE-SEP-6ZQPIL5J2ULNLO5G  all  --  *      *       0.0.0.0/0            0.0.0.0/0            /* yaobank/summary:http */
 ```

 Notice that `kube-proxy` is using the `iptables` `statistic` module to set the probability for a packet to be randomly matched.
 Make sure you scroll all the way to the right to see the full output.

-The first rule directs traffic destined for the `summary` service to the chain that delivers packets to the first service endpoint (KUBE-SEP-3XJTYYRQCZK5MWPC) with a probability of 0.50000000000.
-The second rule unconditionally directs to the second service endpoint chain (KUBE-SEP-6ZQPIL5J2ULNLO5G).
+The second rule directs traffic destined for the `summary` service to the chain that delivers packets to the first service endpoint (KUBE-SEP-3XJTYYRQCZK5MWPC) with a probability of 0.50000000000.
+The third rule unconditionally directs to the second service endpoint chain (KUBE-SEP-6ZQPIL5J2ULNLO5G).
 The result is that traffic is load balanced across the service endpoints equally (on average).

 If there were 3 service endpoints then the first chain matches would be probability 0.33333333, the second probability 0.5, and the last unconditional.
 The result is each service endpoint receives a third of the traffic (on average).